 Richard's teaching ethos

-My colour research started whilst trying to help students at the Slade School of Fine Art.
+My colour research started whilst trying to help students at the Slade School of Fine Art in London.
 Everything I have made since 1998 has become part of this quest.
 I make my own paints and inks using pure pigments.
 I have written a series of talks and workshops to equip students to become literate in colour.
 For the artist, colour is a material, an actual substance – it is physical paint.
 When engaging with the physicality of paint, an alchemy takes place, and we can make equivalents for emotions and memories.
 Colour is much more than what we see – it can also be a translation of what we feel.
 I have produced my own hand-crafted colour box, a teaching tool to give artists a vocabulary.
 This Colour Grammar gives any art student confidence to express their ideas.
 From this solid foundation, the student can express what is in their imagination.

 Richard teaches using these three simultaneous processes: